Author: Melanie

 Application Process:

-1. Submit your application for the event, ensuring that you answer all questions fully using language that a general audience can understand.
+1. Submit your application for the event, ensuring that you answer all questions fully and to the best of your ability, using language that a general audience can understand.

-2. If selected to participate in the preliminary round (number TBD), you will have the opportunity to present your 3-minute talk to a panel of judges between March 2-13.
+2. If selected to participate in the preliminary round, you must present your 3-minute talk to a panel of judges between March 2-13.
 This presentation may be virtual or in-person.

-3. From those who participate in the preliminary round, 10 finalists from each category will be chosen to participate in the final competition on Wednesday, April 8, 2026, from 8:30 AM – 12:30 PM.
+3. From those who participate in the preliminary round, 10 finalists from each category will be selected to participate in the final competition on Wednesday, April 8, 2026, from 8:00 AM - 1:00 PM.

 Judging Criteria: